 Commanders or supervisors who have concerns about a member's safety or fitness for duty may direct the member to the mental health clinic for an involuntary Command Directed Evaluation (CDE) in accordance with DoDI 6490.04, Mental Health Evaluations of Members of the Military Services and AFI 44-172, Mental Health.
+Members may also self-refer to mental health care at any time under the Brandon Act.

-- " Commanders and supervisors should encourage help-seeking behavior and may make non-mandatory recommendations for service members to seek care from a Mental Health Provider (MHP) - " Commanders or supervisors with concerns about safety, fitness for duty, or significant changes that might be attributable to a mental status change can order a CDE - " A commander or supervisor shall not refer a member for a CDE in reprisal for making a protected communication
+- " Commanders and supervisors should encourage help-seeking behavior and may make non-mandatory recommendations for service members to seek care from a Mental Health Provider (MHP) - " Commanders or supervisors with concerns about safety, fitness for duty, or significant changes in performance or behavior which might be attributable to a mental status change can order a CDE - " Under the Brandon Act, service members may request a referral for any reason or on any basis and are not required to provide a reason or basis to request and receive a referral - " A commander or supervisor shall not order a CDE in reprisal for a member who made a protected communication